eegg/school-policies-and-procedures/admissions.rst

 If the Enrolment Form is complete:

+.. container:: explanation

+   **Why the delay before the first session?**

+   The Enrolment Form is a complex document.
+   It will take time to transfer data from it to other appropriate records.
+   There may be special considerations to take into account for that child (e.g. medical conditions) before they begin.
+   There may be questions of legitimacy to consider before the child begins (e.g., credit checks on the client).

 * it is filed
 * the date of completion is noted in the Setting Diary.
 * the date of the child's first session is noted in the Setting Diary,